-Ultimately, solar panels can dramatically reduce or eliminate the majority of your electricity bill.
+As you can imagine, this increase in popularity has led to a wide array of options in terms of quality and design.
+The good news is, any solar panel can dramatically reduce the majority of your electricity bill.
 Especially if you purchase high-quality panels and a battery bank system, you’ll be able to fully optimize your solar energy system.

 Today we’re breaking down how much savings you can expect from different solar energy systems.
 By the end of this post, you should have a good idea of how much money you can save with a solar system and what you’d need to do to completely offset your home’s electricity costs with solar.